-STARS Flight Schools-Flight Schools are in full swing!
+STARS Flight Schools-Flight Schools are winding down!

 Fixed wing flight school runs Thursdays at 5:30 at the STARS field.
+The last formal night of fixed wing flight school ends September 7th.

 Heli night is on Tuesdays and starts at 5:00.
+Heli nights will continue until the weather turns.